Blog Home > Where to Inject Mounjaro - Safe Administration Guide

 Common Injection Mistakes to Avoid

-• Avoid injecting into areas with skin irregularities, tenderness, or damage17.
+• Avoid injecting into areas with skin irregularities, tenderness, or damage.

-• Never reuse needles, as this can lead to risks such as bacterial growth, pain, and potential needle fragmentation18.
+• Never reuse needles, as this can lead to risks such as bacterial growth, pain, and potential needle fragmentation.

-• Do not mix Mounjaro with other medications without consulting your healthcare provider17.
+• Do not mix Mounjaro with other medications without consulting your healthcare provider.

-• Never share your Mounjaro injection pen with others17.
+• Never share your Mounjaro injection pen with others.

-• Ensure the medication is not cloudy or discolored before injecting18.
+• Ensure the medication is not cloudy or discolored before injecting.

 Signs of Proper Administration